Randomization Inference beyond the Sharp Null: Bounded Null Hypotheses and Quantiles of Individual Treatment Effects: Test statistics: properties and examples

 \begin{definition} A statistic $t(\cdot, \cdot)$ is said to be distribution free if, for any $\bm{y}, \bm{y}' \in \mathbb{R}^n$, $t(\bm{Z}, \bm{y})$ and $t(\bm{Z}, \bm{y}')$ follow the same distribution, where $\bm{Z}$ follows the treatment assignment mechanism. \end{definition}

-For the above three properties, one does not necessarily imply the other; see the Supplementary Material for more details.
-However, many commonly used test statistics are both effect increasing and differential increasing, and many rank-based test statistics (with a careful way to deal with ties) are also distribution free when the treatment assignment is exchangeable (e.g., BRE and CRE); see the next subsection for more details.
+For the above three properties, one does not necessarily imply the other; see Appendix A3 of the supplementary materials for more details.
+However, many commonly used test statistics are both effect increasing and differential increasing, and many rank-based test statistics (with appropriate handling of ties) are also distribution free when the treatment assignment is exchangeable (e.g., a Bernoulli or completely randomized experiment, as defined in Section \ref{sec:potential_outcome}); see the next subsection for more details.